PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 ---
 # Setting Up and Running the Snapshotter Lite Node

-:::info
+:::tip Important Note!

-please note: This is our simulation setup.
-This is to test and experience the working of the snapshotter node.
-Operating the simulation node does not yield rewards.
+This is the simulation setup we have created to test and understand how the snapshotter node works.
+Please note that operating this simulation node will not result in any rewards.

-Once the testnet goes live, you can run the node to get rewards.
+However, starting from the 12th, when the testnet goes live, you will be able to run the node and start earning rewards.
 :::

 This section provides a comprehensive guide to setting up and running the Snapshotter Lite Node, including prerequisites and operational instructions.